thy-right-eye/thy-right-eye.github.io/README.md

 All of this may seem obvious until you observe a human's behaviour.
 One may say they "know" these facts, but when strictly speaking based on observed behavior, the conclusion is that no, they don't know how this works.
 One must look up from their position in the  biocenter of their timeline, from which all life pours forth, and possess enough situational knowledge to be aware of how they got there and where they are headed.
 A short memory will not do.
 To gain this **wisdom** one must first attain *knowledge* of their domain so they can master their surroundings, wherever you may find yourself in this life.
 Expertly navigating the 3 dimensions of the physical realm is absolutely necessary.
 But it is far from the end of your journey to mastering yourself.
+(Disclaimer: I only claim how NOT to acccomplish this, in  no way do I have any idea how to 'master oneself'... that implies enslavement so maybe is not a good goal at all.)
 INTENTIONS are how we navigate our consciousness amidst the different probabilities.
 To master the quantum realm; to freely unsubscribe from realities that no longer suit the current version of yourself.
 We are complex beings created out of contradiction, ironically driven to attain some form of stasis by instinct.
 The mastery of the martial arts of the 5 senses is necessary for any autonomous human vehicle regardless of it's destination.
 We may perform whatever actions we like, but our intentions are always apparent because that is what drives our direction.
 We need Knowledge of our surroundings, Wisdom from the past and for the future, Imagination of different possibilities and the Will to follow an intentional eventuality to succeed in fulfilling whatever destiny we desire.
 It is necessary to include these additional senses of direction to the 5 we already use in our perception of the world around us, because  it is no small feat to gather your selves in your entirety and focus all of your intentions in one direction.
 To have one true intention.
-Maybe this is what it means to align your will with god's.
+Maybe this is what it means to align your will with a god's.
 What it *does* mean is that to be aware is to be intentionally doing what you are doing.
-Your existence at that point in time and space is a conscious decision made after considering all other possibilities that are truly available and is serving the higher purpose of allowing you to sow chaos/order in the particular fashion one is only capable of themselves.
+Your existence at that point in time and space is a conscious decision made after considering all other possibilities that are truly available and is serving the higher purpose of allowing you to sow chaos/order in the particular fashion one is only capable of themselves as the center of their given universe.
-Not a complacent state of least resistance.
+Not a complacent state of least resistance guised as stoicism.
 It is in this way that you must complete everything you wish to do.
-Almost like a real Kundalini awakening, this sort of awareness when truly attained often tears your life apart.
+This level of awareness can tear your life apart (or if ignored, your body).
 Sometimes in a good way, sometimes not.
-Depends on where you are.
+Depends on who and where you are.
 Real truths do not ease the burning of existence but bring the pain of clarity.

 Obviously, for human-sized exploits largely taking place on Earth, not much beyond the first 6 dimensions is practically necessary or useful